c0wsaysmoo/flight_tracker_cta_clock/README.md

 The time will change color at sunrise and sunset, and the date displays the moonphase.
 More info can be found in the flight tracker project including better instructions

-youll need to import the "icons" folder and the "logos" folder from the plane tracker project.
+youll need to import the "logos" folder from the plane tracker project.
 I dont feel like uploading them all twice.